 - Pass the CSU Placement Examinations (ELM and EPT),

-- (See, Basic Skills Requirement for explanation of options to meet BSR, also see AB-130 Coded Correspondence for additional information)
+- (See, Basic Skills Requirement for an explanation of options to meet BSR, also see AB-130 Coded Correspondence for additional information)

-- EDUC 207 Diverse Student Learning and Development in Educational Settings (4 units)
+- EDUC 207 Children's Learning and Development in Educational Settings (4 units)

-- EDUC 300 Historical, Philosophical and Social Foundations of Public Education (includes observation in grades K-6 in a public school) (3 units); or for Cal Poly LS Majors only, LS 230 Field Experience in the Elementary Classroom I (2 units) and LS 250 Field Experience in the Elementary Classroom II (2 units)
+- EDUC 300 Historical, Philosophical and Social Foundations of Public Education (3 units); or for Cal Poly LS Majors only, LS 230 Field Experience in the Elementary Classroom I (2 units) and LS 250 Field Experience in the Elementary Classroom II (2 units)

 - EDUC 427 Theories, Methods, and Assessments of 1st and 2nd Language Acquisition in Schools (4 units)